If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 What Are Bulk Shipments?

 Bulk shipments are a form of mass shipping where large quantities of goods are loaded onto shipping vessels without packaging.
 These shipments are usually transported in large, metal shipping containers on-deck and in the hold of a ship.
 They make long journeys across the ocean and must be able to endure a lengthy trip.
 These shipments certainly aren't a good choice for just in time inventory shipments.
+They are often a good choice for a B2B business.

 How Does Bulk Shipping Work?